 You’ve probably heard of Small Business Saturday before — this Shop Small event happens once a year on the Saturday after Thanksgiving.
 American Express started this tradition to help drive sales for small and local businesses during the holiday season.
 Not only does it help bring awareness to small businesses, but it also brings communities together as they get out and support their favorite local business.

 The event will come and go, but the impression your business makes will determine if first-time customers turn into loyal ones.
-Keep reading for five Small Business Saturday tips you can use to make it the best year yet!
+Keep reading for five Small Business Saturday tips you can use to make your Small Business Saturday plan the best yet!

 1. Revamp your Web Presence